AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 * Configure when requests created from the form will be automatically marked complete.
 You can set the request to be marked complete when the requested object is created, or when the requested object is complete based on criteria you specify.
 * Set up an automation that is triggered when a request is submitted from the form.
 Currently, you can automatically create records when the request is submitted.

-For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Ridimensionare i record nella visualizzazione settimanale del calendario

 >[!NOTE]
 >
 >* Anteprima: 25 settembre 2025
->* Versione rapida di produzione: 15 ottobre 2025
+>* Rilascio rapido in produzione: giovedì 15 ottobre 2025
 >* Produzione totale: 16 ottobre 2025

 Nella visualizzazione calendario settimanale di una pagina del tipo di record, è ora possibile fare clic e tenere premuto i margini sinistro o destro di un record per modificarne la durata.